percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 !!! note

-    Enable only one keyring plugin or one keyring component at a time for each server instance.
+    Enable only one keyring plugin or one keyring component simultaneously for each server instance.
 Enabling multiple keyring plugins or keyring components or mixing keyring plugins or keyring components is not supported and may result in data loss.

 ## Use the keyring vault component